Netgear AC1200 WiFi Range Extender: Setup & Guide

 5. Repeat for 5GHz (Optional): If you have a dual-band router, repeat the process to connect the 5GHz band.

-6. Relocate: Unplug the extender and move it to a new location about halfway between your router and the area with poor WiFi.
-The router link LED will help you find the optimal spot—solid green is best.
+6. Relocate: Unplug the extender and move it to a new location, approximately halfway between your router and the area with poor WiFi.
+The router link LED will help you find the optimal spot; a solid green light is best.

 Method 2: Using the Web Browser Setup

-If your router doesn’t have a WPS button or you prefer more control, the web browser setup is your go-to.
+If your router lacks a WPS button or you prefer more control, the web browser setup is the alternative.

 1. Power On: Plug in the extender and wait for the power LED to turn solid green.

-2. Connect to the Extender’s Network: On your computer, smartphone, or tablet, go to your WiFi settings and connect to the network named NETGEAR_EXT.
+2. Connect to the Extender’s Network: On your computer, smartphone, or tablet, navigate to your WiFi settings and connect to the network named NETGEAR_EXT.

 3. Launch Browser: Open a web browser.
 The Netgear installation assistant should launch automatically.
 If it doesn’t, manually type mywifiext.net into the address bar.

-4. Follow the Wizard: The on-screen setup wizard (often called the Netgear Genie) will guide you through the process.
+4. Follow the Wizard: The on-screen setup wizard, often called the Netgear Genie, will guide you.
 It will scan for available WiFi networks.

 5. Select Your Network: Choose your home’s 2.4GHz and 5GHz WiFi networks from the list and enter your existing WiFi password when prompted.

-6. Configure Extended Network: You can choose to give your new extended networks a different name (SSID), like “MyHomeWiFi_EXT,” or use the same name as your main network.
-Using a different name makes it easier to know which network you’re connected to.
+6. Configure Extended Network: You can choose to give your new extended networks a different name (SSID), such as “MyHomeWiFi_EXT,” or use the same name as your main network.
+Using a different name makes it easier to identify which network you’re connected to.

 Expert Tip from David Chen, TVCSP Network Engineer: “For 90% of users, the WPS method is flawless and takes less than five minutes.
 However, I recommend the browser setup for those who want to customize their network names.
 Differentiating the extender’s SSID helps you manually switch to the strongest signal source, giving you more control over your device’s connection.”